Welcome To BLUE STAR RECOVERY

 An intensive outpatient program (IOP) is a flexible and effective treatment option for individuals struggling with substance use disorder or other mental health issues.
 Here’s what a person can expect in an intensive outpatient program:

-• Therapy sessions: The therapy sessions in IOP are typically held several times a week and are more intensive than traditional outpatient therapy sessions.
+Therapy sessions: The therapy sessions in IOP are typically held several times a week and are more intensive than traditional outpatient therapy sessions.
 They may include individual therapy, group therapy, family therapy, and/or couples therapy.
-Cognitive-behavioral therapy and dialectical behavioral therapy are two psychotherapies we use to teach coping strategies and change the negative behaviors of addictions.
+CBT and DBT are two psychotherapies we use to teach coping strategies and change the negative behaviors associated with substance abuse.

-• Peer support: IOP often includes peer support through group therapy sessions, where individuals can share their experiences, learn from others, and receive support from their peers.
-Since addiction can damage interpersonal relationships, peer support is essential in helping improve communication skills and relationships.
+Peer support: IOP often includes peer support through group therapy sessions, where individuals can share their experiences, learn from others, and receive support from their peers.
+Since substance abuse can damage interpersonal relationships, peer support is essential in helping improve communication skills and relationships.

 How Long Does IOP Treatment Last?